A geometric look at momentum flux and stress in fluid mechanics: Other fluid models

 \subsection{Magnetohydrodynamics}

-Finally we consider magnetohydrodynamics (MHD) and outline a derivation of the conservation form of the governing equation of ideal MHD which generalises (\ref{eqcompeuler}) by including the Lorentz force; see also \cite{GiVa19b}.
+Finally we consider magnetohydrodynamics (MHD) and outline a derivation of the conservation form of the governing equation of ideal MHD which generalises (\ref{eqcompeuler}) by including the Lorentz force; see the classic study by \cite{Ne62} and also \cite{GiVa19b}.
 The general procedure is already established, but because the flow $u$ and and magnetic field $b$ have distinct transport properties, there are notable differences, and one effect is that a magnetic pressure term emerges from the analysis.

 The MHD action is given by $\Ac - \Bc$ where $\Ac$ is the compressible perfect fluid action (\ref{eqaction}) and

 is the magnetic energy.
 Here $b$ is the magnetic vector field, and we again allow $\Mc$ to have a non-empty boundary with the boundary condition $b \parallel \partial \Mc$.
 The most fundamental representation of the magnetic field is perhaps not the vector field $b$ itself but the associated magnetic flux 2-form, $\beta = b \ip \mu$ \cite{Fr}.
 The absence of magnetic monopoles, that the flux across any closed surface is zero, is simply expressed by $\beta$ being closed, $d\beta=0$ and hence $\divv b = 0$.
 The flux 2-form is transported by the flow so that